 On 6th May 1949 a radically different type of machine was operated for the first time.
-This was EDSAC, the Electronic Delay Storage Automatic Calculator,1 the world's first, practical stored-program digital computer.
+This was EDSAC, the Electronic Delay Storage Automatic Calculator,2 the world's first, practical stored-program digital computer.
 The key feature which set this apart from other early computers was the ability to store both programs and data in the same memory, making it easier to set the machine up to solve a range of different problems.
 Writing instructions for such a machine required a new type of language, or code.
 In the case of EDSAC this consisted of a series of instructions, each identified by a single letter and a memory location.
 At this point programming was an activity confined to a few scientists who needed to speed up numerical computation.

-Just twelve years later, programming was to become more accessible with the advent of Autocode2 on EDSAC (superseded in 1958 by a larger and faster machine).
-The aim of this was to allow the user to "express his problem in a language similar to normal mathematical conventions", while it also used English words for functions (like PRINT), and control operators (like
+Just twelve years later, programming was to become more accessible with the advent of Autocode3 on EDSAC (superseded in 1958 by a larger and faster machine).
+The aim of this was to allow the user to "express his problem in a language similar to normal mathematical conventions", while it also used English words for functions (like PRINT), and control operators (like REPEAT).
+Many of the basic concepts familiar to anyone who has used a modern programming language were present in EDSAC Autocode.
+Of course, the machine couldn't understand Autocode directly, and another

-1 Wilkes, M.V. and Renwick, W. (1949) "The EDSAC".
+2 Wilkes, M.V. and Renwick, W. (1949) "The EDSAC".
 In: Report of a conference on high speed automatic calculating machines.
 Cambridge University Mathematical Laboratory.

-2 Hartley, D.F.
+3 Hartley, D.F.
 (1961) EDSAC Autocode programming manual.
 Cambridge University Mathematical Laboratory.